Henri Ellenberger

-Henri Frédéric Ellenberger (Nalolo, Barotseland, Rhodesia, 6 November 1905 – Quebec, 1 May 1993) was a Canadian psychiatrist, medical historian, and criminologist, sometimes considered the founding historiographer of psychiatry.
+Henri Frédéric Ellenberger (6 November 1905 – 1 May 1993) was a Canadian psychiatrist, medical historian, and criminologist, sometimes considered the founding historiographer of psychiatry.
 Ellenberger is chiefly remembered for The Discovery of the Unconscious, an encyclopedic study of the history of dynamic psychiatry published in 1970.

 Life

-Henri F. Ellenberger was born in British Rhodesia to Swiss parents, and spent his childhood in the British colony of Rhodesia.
-He was later naturalised as a French citizen, and took his baccalaureate degree in Strasbourg, France, in 1924.
+Henri F. Ellenberger was born in British Rhodesia to Swiss parents and spent his childhood there.
+He was later naturalised as a French citizen and took his baccalaureate degree in Strasbourg, France, in 1924.

 He studied medicine and psychiatry in Paris.
-A student of Professor Henri Baruk, he obtained his doctorate in 1934, while working at the famous Hôpital Sainte-Anne alongside such well-known contemporaries as Jacques Lacan (whose flair for self-publicity he early noted).
+A student of Professor Henri Baruk, he obtained his doctorate in 1934, while working at the Hôpital Sainte-Anne alongside such well-known contemporaries as Jacques Lacan (whose flair for self-publicity he early noted).

 Subsequent to the emergence of the Vichy government, Ellenberger emigrated to Switzerland in 1941.
 There he went through a training analysis with Oskar Pfister between 1949 and 1952, before becoming a member of the Swiss Psychoanalytic Society (SSP).

 In 1953, in a major career change, Ellenberger became the lecturer at the Menninger Clinic in Topeka (Kansas).
 At the end of 1958, Ellenberger left Topeka.
 He obtained a research appointment in the Division of Social and Transcultural Psychiatry at McGill University in Montreal.
 Later (1962), he went on to become Professor of Criminology at the Université de Montréal, in Canada.
 There he was to do pioneering work on victimology, exploring the psychodynamics between offender and victim.

 Publications and awards

 Ellenberger is chiefly remembered for The Discovery of the Unconscious, an encyclopedic study of the history of dynamic psychiatry published in 1970.
 This work traced the origins of psychoanalysis and psychotherapy back to its 18th-century prehistory in the attempts to heal disease through exorcism, as practiced by the Catholic priest Johann Joseph Gassner, and from him through the researchers of hypnotism, Franz Mesmer and the Marquis de Puységur, to the 19th century neurologist Jean-Martin Charcot and the main figures of 20th century psychoanalysis Sigmund Freud, Alfred Adler and Carl Gustav Jung.

 Robin Skynner praised the clarity of its presentation of the ideas of the great twentieth-century figures in their socio-historical contexts.
 Ellenberger's account of Pierre Janet has also been singled out for special mention; while Anthony Stevens has made use of his concept of "creative illness" in his account of Jung.

 Gay also singled out for mention Ellenberger's 1972 article on Anna O, which Gay considered "persuasively corrects Jones's misreading and Freud's misremembering of the case".
 It was however only one of the thirty-five or so historical articles Ellenberger published both before and after his great synopsis.

 The Resource Center Henri Ellenberger in Paris was named in his honor.
 During his lifetime he received many awards, including the Gold Medal of the Beccaria Prize in 1970, and the Jason A. Hannah Medal of the Royal Society of Canada.

+He also wrote 40 booklets entirely in Esperanto.